wgergely/bookmarks/docs/source/modules.rst

         **Maya module**
         ^^^
-        Maya related functionality can be found in the :mod:`bookmarks.modules.maya` The installable maya plugins is here: :mod:`~bookmarks.maya.plugin`.
+        Maya related functionality can be found in the :mod:`bookmarks.maya` The installable maya plugins is here: :mod:`~bookmarks.maya.plugin`.